 I got some great feedback from some people, foremost Darren Cauthon, that I’ve already implemented.
 That cleaned up my code a lot.
 Sadly I also messed up a lot when I tried to merge the code into my master.
 But after some manual hacking I think I’m back on track.

-Darren showed two thing that I haven’t thought of earlier:
+Darren showed two things that I haven’t thought of earlier:

-• A thing that I haven’t really thought of is that you can use attributes, such as BeforeScenario on more than one place.
-If you organize your steps in different logical block (for the controller, for the different repositories etc.) you can then have the setup for each under the BeforeScenario-step and get a nice clean structure.
+- A thing that I haven’t really thought of is that you can use attributes, such as BeforeScenario on more than one place.
+If you organize your steps in different logical blocks (for the controller, for the different repositories etc.) you can then have the setup for each under the BeforeScenario-step and get a nice clean structure.

 Thanks Darren – I learn a lot from you.
 Hope I can pay you back some day.